NASA-IMPACT/csdap-cumulus/docs/OPERATING.md

 detailed steps to follow for enabling the rule, running the rule, and checking the logs.

-Note that in development deployments, CMR metadata is only _validated_ against the UAT CMR.
-It is not _published_ to the CMR.

 ## Granule Discovery and Ingestion

 ### Creating Cumulus "Onetime" Rules